karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 Now it's time to create an actual platform image pipeline.

-The pipeline needs to have the following capabilities:
+The pipeline needs to contain the following features:
-- The ``trigger`` attribute is set to ``none`` because there is not need to define a push trigger.
-The only way to generate a new platform image is via the scheduled trigger or using the ``force_update`` parameter.
+- The ``trigger`` attribute set to ``none`` because there is not need to create a push trigger.
+The only way to generate a  platform image will be via the scheduled trigger or using the ``force_update`` parameter.
 - An scheduled trigger to periodically execute the pipeline.
-The schedule functionality is useful to poll the Microsoft container registry (https://mcr.microsoft.com/) to check if there is any update available for the base image.
+The schedule functionality will be used to poll the Microsoft Container Registry (https://mcr.microsoft.com/) to check if there is any update available for the base image.
 - The ``force_update`` parameter is going to be a runtime parameter (https://docs.microsoft.com/en-us/azure/devops/pipelines/process/runtime-parameters).
 This parameter is used if you want to manually create a new version of a platform image.
 - Use the pipeline YAML template we have built in the previous section.

-Here's how a pipeline looks like:
+Here's a real example of how a Pipeline will look like:

 ```yaml
 trigger: none